-Improving access to the aged care system for those who need extra support is at the heart of a new care finder program available in WA.
+Improving access to the aged care system for those who need extra support is at the heart of the care finder program available in WA.

-WA Primary Health Alliance have commissioned care finder service organisations to form part of the national network of care finders who will support improved integration between the health, aged care and other systems at the local level.
+WA Primary Health Alliance has commissioned care finder service organisations to form part of the national network of care finders who support improved integration between the health, aged care and other systems at the local level.

-• need intensive support to understand and access aged care services as well as to connect with any other supports they need, such as health, housing services, and social supports, and
+- Need intensive support to understand and access aged care services as well as to connect with any other supports they need, such as health, housing services, and social supports.

 Resources and support for providers